B.A., University of Massachusetts (Dartmouth); M.A., Ph.D., University of Massachusetts (Amherst)

 Research interests include Contemporary Lusophone African, Brazilian and Portuguese Literature and Film in general, and the short story in particular.

 António M.A.
 Igrejas’ current research and teaching interests focus on paratextuality; the grotesque, short story theory; the short story in the Portuguese-speaking world; poetics of erotic transgression in Jorge de Sena; and metaphor and poetic imagery, particularly the poetry of the Cape-Verdean poet Corsino Fortes.
 He frequently participates in academic symposia to present his research on Luso-Afro-Brazilian studies.
 His two most recent publications are (co-edited): Rememorando Daniel de Sá: Escritor dos Açores e do Mundo (2016) and Trinta e Muitos Anos de Devoção: Estudos Sobre Jorge de Sena em Honra de Mécia de Sena (2016)

-In addition to designing language courses that privilege the communicative approach, he also strives to develop courses that encompass his present teaching and research interests, through which topics of genre, colonialism and post-colonialism, present and past conjunctures, literary traditions and innovations, linguistic and narrative inventiveness can be studied within the context of the Portuguese-speaking world.
+In addition to designing language courses that privilege the communicative approach, he also strives to develop courses that encompass his present teaching and research interests at Wellesley and MIT, through which colonialism and post-colonialism realities, literary traditions and innovations, linguistic and narrative inventiveness can be studied within the context of the Portuguese-speaking world.
 He hopes students enjoy learning these interdisciplinary topics as much as he enjoys researching and teaching them.

 Whenever he is not teaching, researching or otherwise engaged in general academic affairs, he finds himself slightly obsessed with futebol.